PX4/PX4-user_guide/en/advanced_config/prearm_arm_disarm.md

 ## Arming Gesture {#arm_disarm_gestures}

-By default, the vehicle is armed and disarmed by setting RC throttle/yaw to particular values and holding for 1 second
+By default, the vehicle is armed and disarmed by moving RC throttle/yaw sticks to particular extremes and holding them for 1 second.
 - **Arming:** Throttle minimum, yaw maximum
 - **Disarming:** Throttle minimum, yaw minimum